Keep Your Powder Dry: Plot

 Some time later, Val receives a telegram from her attorney inviting her to meet him at a hotel, but upon arriving finds her friend Harriet, and a drunken Junior Vanderhausen, both people from her socialite circle.
 Harriet, who is living on Val's income, convinces Val to sign a lease for a home in Palm Beach, Florida.
 Angered by the two's dismissive attitude toward her endeavors in the WAC, Val criticizes them before Junior spills his drink on her uniform.
 Afraid of returning to the barracks reeking of alcohol, Val asks Leigh, who is also staying in the hotel on a weekend pass, to return to the barracks and occupy her bed so she is not absent from nightly inspection.
 Leigh agrees, and returns to the hotel in the morning to bring Val a clean uniform.
 In the hotel elevator, Leigh encounters Junior, who tells her Val only joined the military to claim her inheritance.

 Disgusted by what she perceives as Val's insincerity, Leigh embarks on a smear campaign against Val after she is appointed platoon commander.
 Two days prior to the graduation, Val finally stands up to Leigh, slapping her in the face.
 The women's commanding officer, Lt.
 Colonel Spottiswoode, subsequently informs Leigh that half of the platoon has ranked her unfit to fulfill her leadership position as she lacks empathy.
 Shortly after, Spottiswoode reluctantly informs Ann that her husband has been killed in combat.
 Ann and Leigh console one another, and Leigh admits to Ann that she has always been jealous of Val's beauty and commitment.
 Ann and Leigh visit Val at the hotel, and they reconcile.

 Leigh and Val implore Spottiswoode for permission to remain in the WAC as enlistees despite their recent transgressions.
 Convinced that both women are truly remorseful, Spottiswoode relents and allows them to graduate from the Officer's Candidate School alongside Ann.

 Cast

 Analysis

+Partly out of a patriotic inclination, but also with an eye on potential box office receipts, Hollywood studios were eager to produce a film about women in the military, a controversial policy in the 1940s.
+The Army was also eager to work with Hollywood on a film that countered negative stereotypes of female soldiers.
+Walking a fine line, the Army demanded numerous script rewrites, avoiding anything that suggested that women joining the military made them masculine, while also avoiding scripts that made them too feminine, potentially feeding gossip regarding prostitution and sexual promiscuity.